Want100Cookies/GradeMaster/README.md

 ### Documentation
 Swagger is used to document the API.
-To view the documentation run the Spring boot app and visit [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
+To view the documentation, run the Spring boot app and visit [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ### Setup
 ##### Backend